Galapagos Islands Cruises

 AdventureSmith Explorations sends hundreds of passengers on Galapagos Islands cruises each year.
 And our company founder, Todd Smith, is an elected board member of the International Galapagos Tour Operators Association.
 Let our team be your clear, efficient & trusted resource throughout the selection, booking and trip preparation process.
 In changing times, we have the experience you need and the logistics down to a science.

-Find everything about the latest Galapagos entry requirements, or read all about planning Galapagos cruises 2023 & 2024, including what’s new and noteworthy for this & upcoming years.
+Find everything about the latest Galapagos entry requirements, or read all about planning Galapagos cruises for 2024 & 2025, including what’s new and noteworthy for this & upcoming years.
 Our team is known for our unbiased knowledge and personal experience aboard small ship Galapagos Island cruises.
 Trust us to take you there.

 How to Choose the Best